firminfinva/twitter-clone-express/README.md

 # Features:

-    - suer as back-end app for the app https://twitter-clone-six-sooty.vercel.app
+    - Use as back-end app for the app https://twitter-clone-six-sooty.vercel.app